 - Research the brand of the flea product on the web.
 Try using search terms such as ‘poisoning’ and ‘toxic’.
 Many user-generated forums have discussions on different popular brands.
 Reading about another pet owner’s experience could save your cat or dog’s life!

 - Consider your pet’s weight when choosing the proper dosage.
-Humane Society advises not to split one “large dog” dose in half for two small dogs or combine two “small dog” doses for one large dog.
+A good advice is not to split one “large dog” dose in half for two small dogs or combine two “small dog” doses for one large dog.

 - Avoid using chemical flea control products on elderly or pregnant animals.